jaanli/nomen/README.md

 ### Acknowledgments
 Many thanks to Rajesh - this is based around his advice and ideas, which I've found it very useful.
+Many props to Bharat for helping subclass addict.Dict in the proper way and providing proper support.

 ### Contributing
 Pull requests and issues welcome.
 Please help